axelarnetwork/axelar-core/pages/dev/axelarjs-sdk/axelar-query-api.md

-# Axelar Query API
+# Axelar query API

-This module is a nice-to-have of common queries made into the Axelar network and its services that are abstracted into easy-to-use Javascript one-liners.
+This module is a nice-to-have of common queries made into the Axelar network and its services that are abstracted into easy-to-use JavaScript one-liners.

-### Install the AxelarJS SDK module (AxelarQueryAPI)
+### Install the AxelarJS SDK module (`AxelarQueryAPI`)

 Install the AxelarJS SDK: